Table of Contents

 Every tap, click, and swipe we make adds to an ever-growing digital footprint.
 From the steps your fitness tracker logs to your electronic medical records, this constant stream of data is completely reshaping what we think of as documentary evidence.
 We're moving way beyond simple paper trails into a world of massive, complex datasets, and this shift is hitting fields like healthcare and scientific research hard.

 At the heart of this change is a concept called Real-World Evidence (RWE).
 Think of it this way: RWE is all the health-related information we gather outside of traditional, highly controlled clinical trials.
-It gives us a much clearer picture of how treatments and medical devices actually work for real people in their day-to-day lives.
+It gives us a much clearer picture of how treatments and medical devices work for real people in their day-to-day lives.

 The Rise of Real-World Data